 But, the woes do not end there.
 Plenty of insects and arachnids look like fleas and may fuel our parasitic phobia.
 And telling them apart from one another is nearly impossible.
 Unless you’re bug geeks like we are, of course.

-This flea look-a-like guide aims to equip you to recognize fleas and to differentiate them from other similar – and sometimes harmless – fellow insects.
+The aim of this article is to equip you not only to recognize fleas but to differentiate them from other similar – and largely harmless – fellow insects.

 - Which Bugs Look Like Fleas?